 No one knows exactly why this coil-down effect happens, but it appears to be connected to adverse mechanical tension on the central nervous system, the brain and the spinal cord.
 The opportunity for spinal correction is much greater before this crankshaft phenomenon of rotation and torque starts because the spine is more flexible.
 Thus, we stress early intervention.

 Additional reading: "Early Stage Scoliosis"

-The ScoliSMART™ Early Stage Intervention and treatment begins with a five-day outpatient program at one of our clinics which kick-starts the crucial neuromuscular retraining.
-It also includes ongoing home treatment, goals and assessments of improvement and stability.
+The ScoliSMART Early Stage Intervention and treatment begins with a five-day outpatient program at one of our clinics which kick-starts the crucial neuromuscular retraining.
+It also includes ongoing home treatment, goals, and assessments of improvement and stability.

-We also provide guidance to help you decide if sports and activities like dance, swimming and gymnastics are potentially harmful for your child.
+We also provide guidance to help you decide if sports and activities like dance, swimming, and gymnastics are potentially harmful to your child.
 The goal is for children with scoliosis to have a normal childhood, so we don't recommend eliminating activities they love.
-However, we may suggest that they limit exercises that cause a flattening of the mid-back, such as back bends.
+However, we may suggest that they limit exercises that cause a flattening of the mid-back, such as backbends.